-The various explanations offered for the murder of wives share two common assumptions: (a) the murder stems from masculine possessiveness; it is the embodiment of the murderer’s personality and sexual jealousy and anger are two emotions that trigger it; (B) the murder is the climax of a history of violence that preceded it.
+The various explanations offered for the murder of wives share two common assumptions: (a) the murder stems from masculine possessiveness, it is the embodiment of the murderer’s personality, and sexual jealousy and anger are two emotions that trigger it; and (b) the murder is the climax of a history of violence that preceded it.

 Conditions of risk: “There was writing on the wall”

-“There was handwriting on the wall … but I think that even if the writing on the wall wasn’t so prominent for the people around, for the family, for friends, the one for whom it was definitely prominent was the victim….
-The victim ignored and believed that maybe it wasn’t what she thought.”
+“There was handwriting on the wall… but I think that even if the writing on the wall wasn’t so prominent for the people around, for the family, for friends, the one for whom it was definitely prominent was the victim… The victim ignored and believed that maybe it wasn’t what she thought.” —A murderer

-Explaining the murder by referring to a single, central variable such as male possessiveness or jealousy is simplistic and partial.
+Explaining the murder by referring to a single, central variable, such as male possessiveness or jealousy, is simplistic and partial.
 The murder should be understood as a phenomenon anchored in a certain constellation of factors that combine and create the “conditions for murder.”
-Although masculine possessiveness as well as jealousy and anger all play a role in the full range of factors that produce a readiness to take the life of a partner, it is more accurate to consider the motive for murder in terms of conditions that are favorable for the development of murderous violence, rather than in terms of one central personality variable.
-There are complex conditions of risk, many of which are part and parcel of Romantic Ideology.
+Although masculine possessiveness, as well as jealousy and anger, play a role in the full range of factors that produce a readiness to take the life of a partner, it is more accurate to consider the motive for murder in terms of conditions that are favorable for the development of murderous violence, rather than in terms of one central personality variable.
+There are complex conditions of risk, many of which are part and parcel of Romantic ideology.
 Here are the major conditions of risk.

--- The man perceives the woman to be his whole world so that he feels that any separation from her entails a loss of his own identity;
+- The man perceives the woman to be his whole world, so he feels that any separation from her entails a loss of his own identity.

---The man's prevailing beliefs about love appear to justify the sacrifice of his wife on the one hand and of persistence on the other.
-In this case, the ideology behind love provides the legitimacy for terrible crimes.
+- The man's prevailing beliefs about love appear to justify the sacrifice of his wife on the one hand and of persistence on the other.
+In this case, the ideology behind love provides legitimacy for terrible crimes.